restic/restic/doc/040_backup.rst

 The argument passed to ``--files-from`` must be the name of a text file that contains one pattern per line.
 The file must be encoded as UTF-8, or UTF-16 with a byte-order mark.
-Leading and trailing whitespace is removed from the patterns.
-Empty lines and lines starting with a ``#`` are ignored.
+Leading and trailing whitespaces are removed from the patterns.
+Empty lines and lines starting with ``#`` are ignored.
 The patterns are expanded, when the file is read, by the Go function `filepath.Glob <https://golang.org/pkg/path/filepath/#Glob>`__.